AaronBratcher/TableViewHelper/README.md

 helper = TableViewHelper(tableView:tableView)
 ```

-Add all possible cells to the helper giving each a name (multiple cells can have the same name):
+Add all cells that can show to the helper giving each cell a name (multiple cells can have the same name):
 ```swift
 helper!.addCell(0, cell: tableView.dequeueReusableCellWithIdentifier("S0R0")! as UITableViewCell, name: "S0R0")
 helper!.addCell(0, cell: tableView.dequeueReusableCellWithIdentifier("S0R1")! as UITableViewCell, name: "S0R1")